heythisispaul/EncompassConnect/README.md

 Before attempting to access a resource for the first time, these credentials will be used to fetch a token.
 This token will be reused until a `401` response is received from Encompass - at that time these credentials will be re-exchanged for a new token, and the failed request will be resent with the fresh token.
 If another `401` is returned at that time, an error will be thrown.

 ### Providing Credentials to a Get Token Request
-If instead you want to exchange username and password for a single token, a token can be retrieved by calling the `getToken()` method to retrieve a token.
+If instead you want to exchange username and password for a single token, a token can be retrieved by calling the `getTokenWithCredentials()` method to retrieve a token.
 Once this token expires it will be released, or can be overwritten at any time by calling `setToken()` to a different value.
 ```typescript
 import EncompassConnect, { EncompassConnectInitOptions } from 'encompassconnect';